nozama-sg/elderberry-full-stack/README.md

 ## Intro

 Repository for Flask server running on Huawei Elastic Cloud Server (ECS).
-Provides backend routes for Elderberry project and runs Food Detection AI, Sentiment Analysis, Anomaly Detection and the generation of monthly reports.
+The back-end code manages our large data flows from data analytics and Internet of things and warehouses it on Huawei GaussDB.
+It the generates reports using open-source tools like Food detection, Sentiment analysis and our own anomaly detection to provide a holistic dashboard that provides caregivers with comprehensive information about elderly health.

 The monthly report system is hosted at http://119.13.104.214:80/customizeReport.

 ## Navigating this Repository